rdmtc/node-red-contrib-sun-position/README.md

       if the message was pass throught the timestamp of this message will be shown.
       ![within-time-status-send](images/within-time-status-message-send.png?raw=true)
     - **time limits or last message** - on deploy/start until a message arrives the same behaviour as `time limits` options, otherwise the `last message` status display.
+- **resend start** If this checkbox is checked and a message arrived outside of time, this message will be additional send again some milliseconds after next start time point.
+- **resend end** If this checkbox is checked and a message arrived within time, this message will be additional send again some milliseconds after next end time point.

 ### Times definitions